Loading...

 How to consume german porridge without glucose spikes

-Incorporate a source of protein, such as Greek yogurt, nuts, or a hard-boiled egg, to your meal to help slow digestion and reduce spikes.
+Add a protein source like a spoonful of Greek yogurt, cottage cheese, or a handful of nuts to your porridge to help slow digestion and reduce glucose spikes.

-Use unsweetened almond milk or coconut milk instead of regular milk to lower carbohydrate content.
+Use unsweetened almond milk or soy milk instead of regular cow’s milk to prepare your porridge.
+These alternatives typically have a lower impact on blood sugar.

 Mindful Eating